top of page

 Our Affiliations

-Grace Community Presbyterian Church is a member of the Presbyterian Church in America.
-Our denominational affiliation and distinctives ground us in the rich conservative reformed tradition.
+Grace Community Presbyterian Church is a congregation of the Presbyterian Church in America.
+Our denominational affiliation and distinctives ground us in the rich Reformed tradition.
 For more information, follow this link the Presbyterian Church in America’s website.

 Rev. Joel Zakahi